gprokay/jaolinq/README.md

     var arrayLinq = linq.linqrator(array);
 ```

-Second use it like you would use LINQ in C#:
+Second, use it like you would use LINQ in C#:

 ```javascript
     var newArray = arrayLinq